A superradiant two-level laser with intrinsic light force generated gain: Model definition

-The interaction of the atom with the cavity in the Jaynes–Cummings model is given by ${H_{int} = g(a^{\dagger}\sigma^- +a\sigma^+)}$, where $g$ is the atom-cavity interaction strength.
-The quantum dynamics of the composite atom-cavity system can be described by the master equation for the system density matrix $\rho$ in the Lindblad form
+where $\Delta_c = \omega_\Omega - \omega_c$ is the laser detuning from the cavity mode, $g(x)=g \sin(k x)$ and $\Omega(x)=\Omega \cos(kx)$ are the atom-cavity interaction strength and Rabi frequency, respectively, which are functions of the atomic position along the cavity mode with the wave number $k$.
+The quantum dynamics of the open atom-cavity system can be described by the master equation for the system density matrix $\rho$ in the Lindblad form